PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 - Mannerisms: He is constantly probing, searching, and looking for hidden meanings.
 He has a knack for pattern recognition.

 ### Workshop
-Aeren's workshop is located in *Everbright, Middle Menthis* and is rather unas
+Aeren's workshop is located in *Everbright, Middle Menthis* and is rather unassuming on the outside.

+The interior is filled with small contraptions, decorations, and bland but functional furniture.
+Lit by Everbright lanterns, it has a cozy feel.
+It has 3 stories, the uppers mostly serving as guest rooms.

+The only other resident is *Piston*, a short machination who is Aeren's clockwork assistant.
+He is able to take simple commands, however he is not sentient.

 ### Backstory

 A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer [[House Cannith]] has ever known.
 Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Making.